lfrank01/CircuitPython/Classes_Objects_And_Modules/README.md

 More information is coming soon.

 # Using PyCharm as an IDE
+PyCharm is a free Integrated Development Environment that makes software development easier.
+It helps with error checking and code consistency.
-I followed the following steps to enable PyCharm support for CircuitPython:
+I downloaded it from `https://www.jetbrains.com/pycharm/download`, and then followed the following steps to enable PyCharm support for CircuitPython:

 1. Install the MicroPython plugin to PyCharm